 The four modern founders

 In 1963 discussion began about how members could contact one another about plants in which they shared an interest.
 Consequently in 1965 the Ornamental Grasses group was formed (no longer in existence), followed by the Hardy Geranium group.
-Since then other Special Interest groups have been set up by enthusiastic members and we now have the following – Correspondents, Galanthus, Half-Hardy, Peony, Pulmonaria, Ranunculaceae, Variegated and lastly, Shade & Woodland which was set up in 2014.
+Since then other Special Interest groups have been set up by enthusiastic members and we now have the following – Galanthus, Hardy Geranium, Peony, Pulmonaria, Ranunculaceae, Variegated and lastly, Shade & Woodland which was set up in 2014.

-The first local group was Nottingham in 1968 - and now there are 41 local groups throughout the UK.
+The first local group was Nottingham in 1968 - and now there are many local groups throughout the UK.
 A Groups Co-ordinator was appointed in the mid-nineties with an annual Group Secretaries’ meeting to facilitate the exchange of information between the groups and the trustees.

 Summer garden visits, study days, lecture days and autumn and late spring weekends have been hosted by the groups - and Groups have also represented the Society with exhibits at Chelsea as well as shows throughout the country.